EnagantiSruthi/CodeClauseInternship_Parkinson-sdisease/README.md

 # Parkinson's Disease Detection

-## overview
+## Overview
 -This project aims to develop a machine learning model for the early detection of Parkinson's disease using various features extracted from patient data.
 Early diagnosis is crucial for effective treatment and management of the disease.
 ## Problem Statement
 -Parkinson's disease is a progressive neurodegenerative disorder that affects movement.
 This project focuses on creating a predictive model to identify Parkinson's disease based on voice recordings and other clinical features, enabling timely intervention.
 ## Dataset

-- the datset includes :
+- The datset includes :

 - **name**: The name or identifier of the patient in the dataset.